nivekmai/Joystick-Control/README.md

 The libraries were installed using pip in a local folder and then copied up to the `Modules` folder.

 The add-in is marked as supporting mac, but I haven't tried it there.

+# What's next (if I get the motivation)

+- Given that I haven't taken any time to build any configuration UI, I'm holding off on publishing this to the add-in store.
+I may find the motivation to do that later.
+- It'd be great if I could figure out the constrained vertical orbit.
+- I don't understand how view extents work, maybe I should figure that out to make sure I'm not doing weird zoom stuff.

+If you're interested in these things getting done, a pull request or sponsorship will always help :).